Don't Set Your Air Conditioner Thermostat Like This

 So, putting the fan in the on position compounds the error of having an oversized cooling system.
 Your house will cool down quickly without dehumidifying well.
 Running the fan continuously makes the dehumidification worse and your home less comfortable.

-Even in a desert where dehumidification doesn't matter because there's no moisture in the air, there are other reasons not to leave the fan in the on mode.
+Even in a dry climate where dehumidification doesn't matter because there's little moisture in the air, there are other reasons not to leave the fan in the on mode.
 First, it costs more because you've got that fan using about 300 watts while it's running, and you're probably not getting much benefit from it.
 Good HVAC design in new homes will obviate the need for this if you're running the fan because of air distribution problems.
 [See addendum below regarding dry climate fan operation.]

 Another reason to use the auto mode is that if you have leaky ducts outside the building envelope, it can add to the air leakage of the house.
 Depending on the type of duct leakage, you may end up with higher infiltration (air leaking in) or higher exfiltration (air leaking out).
 In either case, you add to your cooling load and make the home less comfortable.

 Here's another really good recommendation, too.
 If it's just too hot out, go find yourself a nice waterfall to cool off in, like I did this weekend.